Portable appliance testing

 A common label for certifying that a device has been tested.

 In electrical safety testing, portable appliance testing (PAT inspection or PAT testing) is a process by which electrical appliances are routinely checked for safety, commonly used in the United Kingdom, Ireland, New Zealand and Australia.
 In Australia and New Zealand it is commonly known as Test and Tag.
 The formal term for the process is In-service Inspection & Testing of Electrical Equipment.

 Testing involves a visual inspection of the equipment and verification that power cables are in good condition.
-Additionally, other tests may be done when required, such as a verification of earthing (grounding) continuity, a test of the soundness of insulation between the current-carrying parts, and a check for any exposed metal that could be touched.
+Additionally, other tests may be done when required, such as a verification of earthing (grounding) continuity, a test of the soundness of insulation between the current-carrying parts, and a check for any exposed live metal that could be touched.
 The formal limits for a pass/fail of these electrical tests vary somewhat depending on the category of equipment being tested.

 Other countries have similar procedures, for example, testing of equipment according to DGUV Vorschrift 3 in Germany.